 There are two primary types of version control system tools or models: client-server and distributed.
 In the client-server type, developers use a shared single repository that focuses on a single point of failure, while in the distributed type each developer works directly on their own local repository and changes are shared between repositories separately and full copies of source code are kept at each instance point.

 To sum up, version control systems are essential to the success of highly collaborative software development workflows and there is virtually no scenario in any modern SDLC setting where it is beneficial to skip their use.
-Take a look at this DZone list of version control systems for more information and top contenders.

 Git as a version control system